 “To the poet, philosophy is pure emotionalism, poignancy for its own sake.
 To the poet, philosophy is cause to weep for no reason.” —Alberto Lopez, In Pursuit of Zosimos

-Nas knew the game was rigged.
+Nasrul knew the game was rigged.
 He was from a brutal background and had seen the aestheticisation of mainstream corporate values for what they were.
 Information had become a parody of itself.
 What was it saying?
 What did it mean?
 N was not inclined to be moved by any bullshit information.

-N discovered a psychological representation reduced to a vague feeling.
+N discovered a representation reduced to a vague feeling.
 Its meaning would have no further implication except in a fictional sense.
 So, any statement made by someone or other without factuality would not imply anything more than the meaning ascribed to it.
 Factual interpretation was unnecessary as it was all too often anathema to reasonable action.

 “I don’t think you’ve ever been equal to another human being.”

-Returning to the origin of his sentience, N cohabited his mind to stretch out his long history within a certain asocial conglomerate.
+Returning to the origin of his sentience, N cohabited his mind to stretch out a history within a certain asocial conglomerate.
 He suspected the corporate vessel of being a decoy for something else but had no palpable evidence.
 Nevertheless, working on hunches had brought rewards in the past and as it had already been acknowledged that language was “nevertheless” the be-all and end-all, then the apparent indicator of his experience just might have emerged from the sense of his sentience.

 N’s method was towards extending the nervous system beyond its natural receptors to integrate with the so-called supernatural.
 So-called nature (as opposed to man-made nature) could be taken for granted, but if super-nature was to be a part of the technological world then data would be supernatural.
 N was willing to live with the contradiction.

-To know N, you had to remind yourself that whatever he as a character was showing you, it only happened over time.
+To know N, you had to remind yourself that whatever he was showing you, it only happened over time.
 For example, if he abruptly lifted the towel with a measure of carelessness to wipe his neck, then you took note of this, but as there was no onus on you to interpret the action then you observed it within your depths and over time it would in any case make an impression and in the depths below the surface you would get the drift.

 If N was to look out the window and see that it was raining outside, then you would over time encounter the how, where, what and why of the intrinsic nature of his mode of observation, because you would have had an imagination.
 There would be a transference between N’s actions and your reading of them, which in these circumstances are beyond interpretation.
 He was, after all, a fictional character.